gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 "Oh."
 Noxy digested that.
 "I'm sorry, I didn't know."

 The young soldier shook his head.
 "It's all right.
-Most of us are orphans---we have to do something to repay the kingdom for raising us, and without land to farm or a family to take us into a trade, signing up is the safest bet.
-At least, that's what they told us," he added bleakly, his eyes on the cold and distant peaks.
+Most soldiers are orphans---they have to do something to repay the kingdom for raising them, and without land to farm or a family to take them into a trade, signing up is the safest bet.
+At least, until there's a war," he added bleakly, his eyes on the cold and distant peaks.

-As Noxy was trying to think of something to say to that, Thokmay leaned through an archery slit and pointed into the gorge below.
+Before Noxy could ask why he referred to the other soldiers as "they" rather than "us", Thokmay leaned through an archery slit and pointed into the gorge below.
 "Are those the clouds we were on?"

 Noxy glanced through the neighboring slit.
 "Yup.
 The bull is Big Blue, and the cow is Pillow.
 We've had them forever---they're practically family."